-A charter bus will leave at 8:00a.m. on Thursday morning to take those who have signed-up in advance (via the Conference registration page) to visit three Syracuse area gardens, located north of Ithaca.
+A charter bus will leave at 8:00a.m. on Thursday morning to take those who have signedup in advance (via the Conference registration page) to visit three Syracuse area gardens, located north of Ithaca.
 The ride is just over an hour to the first garden.
 Cost is \$45, which includes a box lunch and at this price we expect seats will sell fast.
 The bus returns you back to Conference HQ's at Robert Purcell Community Center at approximately 3:00pm.
-The pictorial article in this issue offers a preview of what you'll see at these outstanding gardens.
+The pictorial article in the winter issue of the Quarterly offers a preview of what you'll see at these outstanding gardens.
 Note you must be a Conference registrant or guest of a registrant to go on this trip.